 Stress Testing ("ST") is performed in accordance with BNM requirements.
-The purpose of the ST is to test the solvency of the Operator and Takaful Funds under the various scenarios (i.e. Global Trade War, Uncertainty in Local Economic Agenda & Overreliance on Crude Oil Price, Intensified Competition in Takaful Market amidst a Viral Outbreak, and Pandemic) according to regulatory guidelines, simulating drastic changes in major parameters such as new business volume, market volatilities, expense patterns, mortality/morbidity patterns and lapse rates.
+The purpose of the ST is to test the solvency of the Operator and Takaful Funds under the various scenarios (i.e. Change in US Foreign Policy and Persistent Low-yield Environment, Local Economic Slump and Transition Risk into Sustainable Investment, and Intensified Competition in the Takaful Market) according to regulatory guidelines, simulating drastic changes in major parameters such as new business volume, market volatilities, expense patterns, mortality/morbidity patterns and lapse rates.